Sharp phase transition for random loop models on trees: The exploration scheme

 Note that, in general, we do not know whether case (\textit{1}) or (\textit{2}) holds by just considering $X_{S_x}$.
 However, splitting a loop $\gamma(X)$ into $\gamma_{S_x,x,t}(X_{S_x})$ and $\gamma_{S_y,y,t}(X_{S_y})$ gives an upper bound for the propagation of $\gamma$ that is optimal in the sense that at least for $|\gamma|<\infty$ we have equality.

 To apply this observation, assume that we are given a link configuration $X$ on $T$.
-Now, we explore the tree starting from the root and, for some $x \in V$, consider the maximal subtree with root $x$ such that each of its edges has at least two links, i.e.
+Now, we explore the tree starting from the root and consider the multilink-cluster $\bar C_x$ rooted in some $x \in V$.
+That is, $\bar C_x$ is the maximal subtree with root $x$ such that each of its edges has at least two links, i.e.

 If this subtree is infinite, we may not be able to apply Lemma \ref{lem:loop-splitting} to divide the propagation of $\gamma_T$ into finite segments, therefore we set

 The exploration scheme is then defined recursively by $M_0 := \{r\}$ and